Generative Quantile Regression with Variability Penalty: Numerical Experiments and Real Data Analysis

 \section{Numerical Experiments and Real Data Analysis}

 We evaluated the performance of PGQR on several simulated and real datasets.
 We fixed $\alpha=1$ or $\alpha = 5$ in the variability penalty \eqref{eq:pen}.
-We optimized the modified PGQR loss \eqref{eq:PGQR2} over the PMNN family (Section \ref{sec:mono}), where each sub-network had three hidden layers with 1000 neurons per layer.
-The support for $\Lambda$ was chosen to be 100 equispaced values between $0$ and $1$.
+We optimized the modified PGQR loss \eqref{eq:PGQR2} over the PMNN family (Section \ref{sec:mono}), where each sub-network had three hidden layers with 1000 neurons per layer and ReLU \citep{nair2010rectified} was used as the activation function.
+The support for $\Lambda$ was chosen to be 100 equispaced values between $0$ and $\exp(1)$. \texttt{PyTorch} was used to implement PGQR.
+To ensure numerical stability, Algorithm \ref{alg:PGQR} was initialized with random weights close to but not exactly zero.
+We estimated $\widehat{G}$ in \eqref{eq:PGQR2} using the Adam optimizer \citep{kingma2014adam}, which has been empirically shown to be robust and helps to mitigate gradient explosion.
+Gradient clipping \citep{pmlr-v28-pascanu13} could also be employed to prevent exploding gradients; however, we found that gradient clipping was not needed for PGQR.
+Throughout our simulations and real data applications, we did not experience any numerical overflow, underflow, or exploding gradients.

 We compared PGQR to several other state-of-the-art methods: \begin{itemize}[leftmargin=.2in] \itemsep{0.2em} \item {\bf GCDS} \citep{zhou2022deep}.
 Following \cite{zhou2022deep}, we trained both a generator and a discriminator using FNNs with one hidden layer of 25 neurons.
 Despite this simple architecture, we found that GCDS might still encounter vanishing variability.
 For fair comparison to PGQR, we also increased the number of hidden layers to three and the number of nodes per layer to 1000.
 We refer to this modification as \textbf{deep-GCDS}. \item {\bf WGCS} \citep{liu2021wasserstein}.
 We adopted the gradient penalty recommended by \cite{liu2021wasserstein} and set the hyperparameter associated with the gradient penalty as 0.1.

 \item {\bf FlexCoDE} \citep{izbicki2017converting}.
 We considered three ways of estimating the basis functions $\beta_j(\bm{X})$: nearest-neighbor regression (NNR), sparse additive model (SAM), and XGBoost (FlexZboost). \item {\bf Random Forest CDE}, or RFCDE \citep{https://doi.org/10.48550/arxiv.1906.07177}. \end{itemize} For FlexCoDE and RFCDE, we adopted the default hyperparameter settings of \cite{izbicki2017converting} and \cite{https://doi.org/10.48550/arxiv.1906.07177} respectively.